Roles of Office Bearers

 3. Providing any necessary information to the Association's auditor

 4. Ensuring that adequate records are kept of all receipts and all payments

 5. Ensuring the following accounting requirements are maintained:

-- ensure all payments are approved or ratified by the Management Committee or delegated to a Committee Member.
+- ensure all expenditure is approved or ratified by the Management Committee, or delegated to a Committee Member.

-- ensure all expenditure is supported by adequate documentation filed in chronological order.
+- ensure all expenditure is supported by adequate documentation.

-- ensure that all cheques are signed by two persons so authorized to sign.
+- ensure that payments are approved by two authorised persons.